The Pulse of K-Entertainment

 What the NCT Restructure Looks Like Now

-With Mark's exit, NCT 127 continues as a seven-member group: Johnny, Taeyong, Yuta, Doyoung, Jaehyun, Jungwoo, and Haechan, per SM Entertainment's April 3 statement.
+With Mark's exit, NCT 127 continues as a seven-member group: Johnny, Taeyong, Yuta, Doyoung, Jaehyun, Jungwoo, and Haechan, according to SM Entertainment's April 3 statement.
 NCT Dream continues as six: Renjun, Jeno, Haechan, Jaemin, Chenle, and Jisung.
 That is a notable reduction from the group's peak configuration.
 NCT 127 debuted as a seven-member unit in 2016 before expanding, and they now return to a leaner lineup.
 For NCT Dream, the loss is significant in terms of legacy: Mark was there when the sub-unit launched, he graduated, he came back, and now he is the first member to formally leave under the current non-graduation system.
 His departure is a genuinely different event from the old Dream graduations.
 It is a contract conclusion, not a structural rotation.

 Fan Reaction and What Comes Next